Renske van Gestel

 Associate Professor Pharmaceutical Sciences

-I'm an Associate Professor in the department of Pharmaceutical Sciences mainly focused on teaching.
-I've been here at Utrecht University since I was a student.
-I love the ambitious spirit on campus, the atmosphere, the city.
+I mainly focus on teaching.
+I've been here at Utrecht University since I was a student and I do love the ambitious spirit on campus, the atmosphere, the city.

 It feels good to prepare students for real challenges